grantcolley/tradeview/README.md

 ![Alt text](/README-images/tradeview.PNG?raw=true "Trade View")

 #### Strategies
-Strategies are run on the [tradeserver](https://github.com/grantcolley/tradeserver) and can be monitored by one or more users.
-It is possible to update a running strategies parameters in realtime e.g. buy and sell triggers or suspend trading.
+Strategies are run on an instance of [tradeserver](https://github.com/grantcolley/tradeserver) and can be monitored by one or more users.
+It is possible to update a running strategy's parameters in realtime e.g. buy and sell triggers or suspend trading.
+See [Running a Strategy](#running-a-strategy).

 ![Alt text](/README-images/strategies.PNG?raw=true "Strategies")

 #### Dashboard
 The dashboard shows all configured [tradeservers](https://github.com/grantcolley/tradeserver) and whether they are active.
-Active tradeservers will show the strategies currently running on them including each strategy's parameters and its active connections i.e. which users are monitoring the strategy.
+An active [tradeserver](https://github.com/grantcolley/tradeserver) will show the strategies currently running on it, including each strategy's parameters and its active connections i.e. which users are monitoring the strategy.
+See [Running a Strategy](#running-a-strategy).

 ![Alt text](/README-images/dashboard.PNG?raw=true "Dashboard")

+## Running a Strategy
+Strategies are run on an instance of [tradeserver](https://github.com/grantcolley/tradeserver), currently on a private repository.